MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 1. Select **Create**.
 The offer is created and you can continue to configure the offer.

+You can either allow Microsoft to manage licenses on your behalf or you can manage licenses on your own.

 After you create a SaaS offer, perform the following:

-1. You can either allow Microsoft to manage licenses on your behalf or you can manage licenses on your own.
-For more information, see [create a SaaS offer](/partner-center/marketplace-offers/create-new-saas-offer).
 1. You must configure the offer based on your requirements.
 For more information, see [configure the offer](/partner-center/marketplace-offers/create-new-saas-offer-properties).
 1. You must create at least one plan for the SaaS offer, where the plan features facilitate appropriate purchase options for the target users.
 For more information, see [create plans for SaaS offer](/partner-center/marketplace/create-new-saas-offer-plans).